 Go Wildlife Spotting in Lamar Valley

 Lamar Valley is a beautiful stop to fit into your trip to Yellowstone in 1 day.
-The natural valley is full of wildlife and roaming bison, so you’ll want to squeeze this into your trip, or even tacking on an extra day.
+The natural valley is full of wildlife and roaming bison, so you’ll want to squeeze this into your trip or even tacking on an extra day.
+I wanted to spend hours here just watching the wildlife walk around the hills, but unfortunately, my schedule didn’t allow it.

 Found in Northern Yellowstone, this green valley provides you with an excellent opportunity to spot bison, bears, wolves, deer, and many other species.
 It’s not often that you can spot many of these amazing creatures so easily, particularly not in America.